rwdavies/STITCH/README.md

 ### Quick start on Linux and Mac

-STITCH can be installed in a few ways.
+Conda instructions below.
+Alternatively, STITCH can be installed in a few ways.
 The simplest way to get a release is as follows.
 First, install R. Then, do the following
 ```
 git clone --recursive https://github.com/rwdavies/STITCH.git
 cd STITCH